 “I’m sorry that you were offended,” is the worst apology ever.
 “I’m sorry if you were offended” doesn’t cut it either. ― Franchesca Ramsey

-When someone experiences harm, you can slow down, reflect deeply, take responsibility, and apologize authentically.
+When someone experiences harm, you can slow down, reflect deeply, take responsibility, and express regret authentically.

 - Focus on your impact.
 Avoid defending or explaining your positive intention.